Pendle-Finance-Periphery/market-deployment/README.md

 We highly recommend you to use a stable RPC with good nonce management for the deployment.
 Otherwise sending two transactions in a row could result in transaction replacement.

 The current script has already put a delay between any two transactions being sent but sometime it is still not enough on bad RPC.

+Please contact us if you run into any problem.